PEG and PEJ (Enteral Feeding) Awareness

 - Recognising and responding to complications

-- Positioning, monitoring and observation
+- Positioning, monitoring, and observation before, during, and after feeding

 - Documentation and record keeping

-- Roles, responsibilities and professional boundaries
+- Roles, responsibilities, and professional boundaries

 - Working within care plans and clinical guidance